 Best Buy will recycle many electronics, including laptop batteries.

 Pet shelters accept these!
-They can bring real comfort to a scared and lonely animal awaiting adoption.
+They can bring absolute comfort to a scared and lonely animal awaiting adoption.

 Recycling plants do not accept painted or treated wood, so wood blinds are best donated.